-There are a number of different reasons for children getting injured at a sumer camp which could include, but not be limited to, some of the following:
+There are a number of different reasons for children getting injured at a summer camp which could include, but not be limited to, some of the following:

-- Bus or transportation accidents- Some camps provide for transportation so that the campers can be brought from one location to another.
-Many times campers are put on buses to attend competitive sporting events, go to amusement parks or other attractions or to be brought from one location to another.
+Some camps provide transportation so that the campers can be brought from one location to another.
+Many times campers are put on buses to attend competitive sporting events, go to amusement parks or other attractions, or to be brought from one location to another.
 Children could be injured either on the bus or as a result of some type of accident.
-The liability as to what party is at fault and who is responsible for your child's injuries and damages could be determined by having an experienced Connecticut personal injury lawyer review the facts of your child's particular case;
+The liability as to what party is at fault and who is responsible for your child's injuries and damages could be determined by having an experienced Connecticut personal injury lawyer review the facts of your child's particular case.

-- Drownings and swimming pool related accidents- Some camps have swimming pools, lakes or ponds or other bodies of water that are used for recreational activities for the campers.
+Some camps have swimming pools, lakes or ponds, or other bodies of water that are used for recreational activities for the campers.
 Because children have varying levels of experience in swimming it would be necessary for them to be properly supervised while in and around the water.
-If there is some type of injury, or in the worst possible scenario a death, then there could be a variety of claims made against the camp owner, operator, landlord, property owner, or third parties for different types of negligence;
+If there is some type of injury, or in the worst possible scenario a death, then there could be a variety of claims made against the camp owner, operator, landlord, property owner, or third parties for different types of negligence.

 Sometimes students are injured in trip and fall or slip and fall accidents or are otherwise are injured because of unsafe or defective conditions that occur in and around the summer camp property.
-These defects could involve building code violations, improperly built improvements, the fact that either these dangerous and defective conditions were known by the campground operators or should have been known by somebody working at the campground, improper designs to the property itself, a lack of maintenance or repair or other situations which would give rise to some claim of negligence;
+These defects could involve building code violations, improperly built improvements, the fact that either these dangerous and defective conditions were known by the campground operators or should have been known by somebody working at the campground, improper designs to the property itself, a lack of maintenance or repair or other situations which would give rise to some claim of negligence.

-- Accidents and injuries due to sporting activities, cooking or outdoor fires, playground equipment, or other activities that are engaged in by the children attending the camp.
-These claims could result from improper supervision, defective equipment, a lack of proper safety policies and procedures, or other reasons which would give rise to a claim of negligence;
+Injuries due to sporting activities, cooking or outdoor fires, playground equipment, or other activities that are engaged in by the children attending the camp may occur.
+These claims could result from improper supervision, defective equipment, a lack of proper safety policies and procedures, or other reasons which would give rise to a claim of negligence.

 Because so many children attend these camps, it is important for the owners/operators to have a sufficient number of staff available to properly monitor and supervise the activities that the campers engage in on a regular basis.
-This would include having the proper number of lifeguards at any body of water, supervisors for sporting events and games, personnel to check on safety issues, the replacement of defective items that are used at the camp, and any and all other matters related to the health, safety and welfare of the students; and
+This would include having the proper number of lifeguards at any body of water, supervisors for sporting events and games, personnel to check on safety issues, the replacement of defective items that are used at the camp, and any and all other matters related to the health, safety, and welfare of the students.

-Because so many things can go wrong at a summer camp and the risk of injury is quite great, there should be policies, procedures and training that is undertaken by the camp counselors and staff to understand how any particular situation is to be handled, what types of inspections should be conducted, how to conduct supervisory functions and any and all other matters related to how a camp counselor is to safeguard the children that are attending the camp.
+Because so many things can go wrong at a summer camp and the risk of injury is quite great, there should be policies, procedures, and training that is undertaken by the camp counselors and staff to understand how any particular situation is to be handled, what types of inspections should be conducted, how to conduct supervisory functions and any and all other matters related to how a camp counselor is to safeguard the children that are attending the camp.